A-Class Driving School's Online Driving Tutorial - Forwards Bay Parking

 Think of this exercise as like turning into a narrow street.
 You'd want to check your mirrors before turning the wheel for cars coming up behind you, look at the bay and make the turn sharp, applying full lock, to avoid cutting the top corners of the bay.

-A useful reference point here would be when the first line of the bay you want is inline with your door mirror, that's your point of turn.
+A useful reference point here would be when the first line of the bay you want is inline with your door handle (to the left) or inline with your shins (to the right), that's your point of turn.

 When the car is inline with the markings on the floor, you'll be around 1/2 way into the bay, this is when it's time to take the turn off and stop.